SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

   about using the ``available`` attribute with a Swift language version.

-* Updated the discussion in the :ref:`Types_FunctionType` section to note that argument labels are not allowed when writing a function type.
+* Updated the discussion in the :ref:`Types_FunctionType` section to note that argument labels aren't allowed when writing a function type.

 * Updated the discussion of Swift language version numbers in the :ref:`Statements_BuildConfigurationStatement` section,